Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Moqueca – Fish stew with coconut and dendê oil.
+Moqueca – Fish stew with coconut milk and dendê oil.

 -

-Acarajé – Fried bean cake, typical of Bahia.
+Acarajé – Fried bean fritter stuffed with fillings, typical from Bahia.

 -